-August 25th 2021 marked this year’s annual Australian Earth Observations Forum.
+August 25th 2021 marked the annual Australian Earth Observations Forum.
 Unlike previous years; it was held virtually as a one day mini forum in lieu of in-person gatherings.
 Throughout the course of the day, participants explored the topic of ‘Advancing Earth Observation’, with a keynote speech, learning opportunities, pechakucka talks and finally—a debate featuring our very own Data Scientist, Yvonne Fong.

 The debate was centered around the topic “More EO data, more tech, more sophisticated analytics will solve all of our planetary challenges” and Yvonne, together with her team argued in dispute.
 Throughout the debate, the two teams fought bravely for the top spot, both making sound points, but ultimately the defence won with their argument that ‘more EO data, tech and analytics alone does not change people’s opinions or their actions.’